-Why Indonesia Is a Part of International Trade Organizations
+Why is Indonesia a Part of International Trade Organizations?

 Indonesia’s Role as a Member of the Association of Southeast Asian Nations (ASEAN)

 The Indonesian Ministry of Foreign Affairs has placed much emphasis on regional strategic collaboration in order to achieve national objectives.
 This is primarily done through its interactions with other members of ASEAN; these interactions serve as the foundation of Indonesia’s foreign policies.
-As a member of ASEAN, Indonesia is also a member of ASEAN + 3.
-ASEAN + 3 includes all ASEAN members as well as Japan, China, and South Korea.

 Indonesia’s Role as a Member of the World Trade Organization (WTO)